Zixuan6/Zixuan6.github.io/_pages/about.md

 Prior to my PhD, I received a BA in Chinese Language and Literature from Minzu University of China, and an MSc in Phonetics from the University of Edinburgh, where I was fortunate to be supervised by <a href="https://edwebprofiles.ed.ac.uk/profile/alice-turk" target="_blank"> Prof. Alice Turk</a>.
 I later worked as a research assistant at the Chinese Academy of Social Sciences and Hong Kong Polytechnic University, contributing to projects in phonetics, psycholinguistics, and neurolinguistics.

 # 📝 Publications
 Selected first author & co-first author papers.
-See full publication list in Google Scholar
+See full publication list in <a href="https://scholar.google.com/citations?user=HGu1roMAAAAJ&hl=zh-CN" target="_blank">Google Scholar</a>.

 <div class='paper-box'><div class='paper-box-image'><div><div class="badge">CVPR 2016</div><img src='images/500x300.png' alt="sym" width="100%"></div></div>
 <div class='paper-box-text' markdown="1">